 The IMO prepares its demand forecasts, and calculates the Reserve Capacity Requirement, on a sent-out basis.
-This is consistent with the operation of the energy market.
+This is consistent with the certification of Reserve Capacity.
 Consequently, the demand requirements for load that is supplied by on-site generation (Intermittent Loads) are not included within the demand forecasts.
 However, an allowance for these Intermittent Loads is included within the Reserve Capacity Requirement in accordance with the Market Rules.

-The 10% POE system peak demand for 2014/15 is forecast at 5,219 MW and is expected to grow at around 3.8% per annum over the next ten years, as shown in Figure 4 below.
+The 10% POE system peak demand for 2015/16 is forecast at 4,950 MW and is expected to grow at around 3.0% per annum over the next ten years, as shown in Figure 4 below.